This is part 3 of 3 in the series about creating a kickass Facebook Ad (that doesn’t suck).

 This is one of the storyteller ads.
 If you have a story to tell, this format is for you.
 You’ll have a variety of styles and length options.
 Choose a short video for those who are on the go or a longer video for the people chilling at home.

-This is a great Top of Funnel ad, and in today’s world it’s a MUST.
-Video is huge.
+This is a great Top of Funnel ad, and in today’s

 Some pro tips for this ad format (please note, I’m only including the ones that might apply to your cleaning business):